Skip to Main Content

 Lastname, Firstname.
 Title of Book.
 Publisher, Year.

-*Citation examples taken from the MLA Handbook, 8th ed. and the Purdue Online Writing Lab*
+*Some citation examples taken from the MLA Handbook, 9th ed.*

 - Always follow any modifications to MLA Style provided by your instructor.